ministryofjustice/cloud-platform-environments-checker/README.md

     . .env.live1; make list-orphaned-namespaces

+### Listing 'hosted services' of the cluster

+To list namespaces and ingresses of services which exist in the cluster

+    . .env.live1; make hosted-services

 ### Invoking the scripts locally

 If you have set up your local ruby development environment, you can invoke the ruby scripts locally.
 See the makefile for examples of how to do this.